Welcome to Year 6 Penguins and Elephants

-2. All children will receive weekly spellings.
-These will be usually be set on a Friday and tested on a Thursday and are linked to past spellings for the SATs and spelling patterns for year six.
+2. All children will receive weekly spellings in addition to a PurpleMash task.
+These will be usually be set on a Friday and tested on a Wednesday and islinked to past spellings for the SATs and spelling patterns for year six.
 This is now an important part of the new spelling, punctuation and grammar test (SPAG) (worth 20 marks out of 70 in the test).
-All children will be given 20 spellings each week as they will be given 20 in the test in May.

-3. Each Friday, the children will receive a piece of literacy and numeracy homework, which will be due to be handed in on the following Wednesday.
-Any children who do not complete the homework on time will do so during computer club on Thursday lunchtime.
+3. Each Friday, the children will receive a mixture of other homework (Enquiry and Maths focus for Autumn), which will be due to be completed by the following Wednesday.

 Physical Education (PE)

-Rhinos and Wombats will be doing PE on Thursday afternoons each week with Mrs Aspinall.
+PE is on Wednesday afternoons each week with Mrs Aspinall.